Highlights of the Labor Day Lift Off

 The Nashville country star grew up in Pueblo.

-High energy pop and rock covers from one of Southern Colorado’s favorite bands.
+High energy mix of rock, pop and dance covers from one of the Springs’ favorite bands.

 4ID Mile High Rock Band